Rent vs Buy Calculator India: Home Loan or Keep Renting?

 Break-Even Year

-This is the year when the buyer's net worth first exceeds the renter's net worth.
+This is the year when the buyer's net worth first exceeds the renter's net worth (the net present value of buying turns positive).
 Before this year, renting and investing builds more wealth.
 After this year, buying wins.
 If you plan to stay in the city for longer than the break-even year, buying is the financially better decision.
 Use our home loan prepayment vs SIP guide to understand the trade-offs in more depth.

 Opportunity Cost of the Down Payment